My latest blog post is about the project on which I am currently working, the UK Live Music Census.

 About me: Briefly, I am an early career researcher with a specialist interest in and knowledge about live music and festivals.
 I am also a music (and comedy) promoter in my own right, and before returning to academia in 2008, I worked professionally in live music for eight years (opera, world-music, festivals and techno).

-At the moment, I am working on a brilliant project about the impact of festivals at the University of East Anglia with Professor George McKay, in collaboration with the EFG London Jazz Festival – I feel so lucky to be able to spend a year thinking about festivals!
+Between November 2015 and 2016 I worked on a brilliant project about the impact of festivals at the University of East Anglia with Professor George McKay, in collaboration with the EFG London Jazz Festival – I feel so lucky to be able to spend a year thinking about festivals!

 This website will feature blog posts about my research and about wider issues in higher education and in politics.
 To read previous blog posts from this website, click here.